Kincardine, Ontario: Industry

 The economy of Kincardine is dominated by the Bruce Nuclear Power Development since the 1970s, which is currently operated by Bruce Power, a private company under lease from Ontario Power Generation.

 Ontario Power Generation's Deep Geologic Repository for low and intermediate-level waste at the plant has been planned since 2001 and is awaiting federal approval.

 Since 2016, 7ACRES has been expanding its employment numbers.
 It's estimated to have 300 employees by 2019.

 There is also a thriving tourist industry, centered on its sandy beaches and Scottish cultural tradition.

 Healthcare

 The Kincardine and District General Hospital of the South Bruce Grey Health Centre is the hospital for the community.
 Further, the Kincardine Family Health Team, a Ministry of Health & Long-Term Care Initiative is located in the community offering programs and services surrounding health promotion and disease prevention.
 The Kincardine Family Health Team has locations in the Municipality of Kincardine and Township of Huron-Kinloss.

 Recreation

 Kincardine is home to many parks and trails that run throughout the town of Kincardine.

-Sports are a huge part of the community mostly focusing around hockey in the winter and soccer in the summer.
-The local community centre, The Davidson Centre is the central location for most recreation activities as it has a park, skate park, soccer fields, track (indoor & outdoor), swimming pool, gym, basketball court and hockey rink.
+The local community centre, The Davidson Centre is the central location for most recreation activities, as it has a park, skate park, soccer fields, track (indoor & outdoor), swimming pool, gym, basketball court and hockey rink.
 There is also the Tiverton Sports Arena.
+The original building was constructed back in 1975 and named after the Town of Kincardine's former recreation director, Keith Davidson.

+In late 2008 the Municipality of Kincardine approved the plans for a new addition to the Davidson Centre, which was officially opened September 2009.
+The new addition added on a new health club, seniors room with add joining kitchen, computer room, billiard room and 4 new bathrooms.
+The new addition costing $3 million includes a new gym for basketball, volleyball, indoor soccer, dodge ball and more.
+There are 2 curtains that can come down to divide the gym into 3 parts.
+Above the new gym there is an indoor running track as well as bleachers for the gym and a warm viewing area for the adjacent skating rink.
+The addition also includes bathrooms and new change rooms for the ice rink including the change rooms for the Kincardine Bulldogs.